Our Concept of a Structural Equation Model

 In our package, every Structural Equation Model (Sem

-Those parts are interchangable building blocks (like 'Legos'), i.e. there are different pieces available you can choose as the 'observed' slot of the model, and stick them together with other pieces that can serve as the 'imply' part.
+Those parts are interchangable building blocks (like 'Legos'), i.e. there are different pieces available you can choose as the observed

-The 'observed' part is for observed data, the imply part is what the model implies about your data (e.g. the model implied covariance matrix), the loss part compares the observed data and implied properties (e.g. weighted least squares difference between the observed and implied covariance matrix) and the optimizer part connects to the optimization backend (e.g. the type of optimization algorithm used).
+part is what the model implies about your data (e.g. the model implied covariance matrix), and the loss part compares the observed data and implied properties (e.g. weighted least squares difference between the observed and implied covariance matrix).
+The optimizer part is not part of the model itself, but it is needed to fit the model as it connects to the optimization backend (e.g. the type of optimization algorithm used).

 For example, to build a model for maximum likelihood estimation with the NLopt optimization suite as a backend you would choose SemML